GatorEducator/java-assignment-solution-100-01/README.md

 All grades for this project will be reported through a student's GitHub repository using either messages in the GitHub commit log or issues raised in the issue tracker.
-Students should ask questions about their grade for this project in GitHub so as enable an effective conversation about the submitted deliverables.
+Students should ask questions about their grade for this project in GitHub so as to facilitate an effective conversation about the submitted deliverables.